gchudnov/bspec/README.md

 ## Example

-Consider the following scenario.
+Consider the following scenario:

-Metro
+On entering a station, passengers are required to insert a ticket into a slot beside a closed barrier.
 An entry barrier opens only if the ticket meets all of the following criteria:

 1. it is valid for travel from that station;
 2. it has not expired;